 Of course, when you realize that a best friend, a boyfriend or a spouse is capable of knowledge hiding at the office, don’t you start worrying if he applies the same logic in his personal life?
 Is this one more aspect of psychological manipulation that you may be experiencing, only now coming into focus?

-What if you realize your spouse or partner operates not only from a place of withholding information, but utilizing misinformation in his daily dealings?
 This may make for a nifty plot twist in a spy thriller, but it’s the last thing you want taking place at home.

 Likewise, wielding misinformation takes workplace knowledge hiding one step beyond the usual.
 In our hyper-competitive world, you may view adopting a “whatever it takes” approach as “necessary,” or you may see it as little more than rationalization.